-Bridge classes focus on General Education and Free Electives and are offered in a compressed format.
-These classes serve as a "Bridge" to students seeking to enter their Major program (pre-major classes) or for completion of degree requirements (postmajor) after a student has completed their Major program.
-Bridge classes are scheduled in a manner consistent with Major courses, allowing students to complete all their degree requirements at WJU in a time effective and continuous manner.
+Bridge classes focus on General Education and Free Electives and are offered in the same accelerated format as major courses.
+These classes serve as a "bridge" to students seeking to enter their major program (pre-major classes) or for completion of degree requirements (post-major) after a student has completed their major program.
+Bridge classes are scheduled in a manner consistent with major courses, allowing students to complete all their degree requirements at WJU in a time effective and continuous manner.